 - Where Are Uploaded Files Stored?

-How Can a File Upload Form Be Created?
+How Do I Create a File Upload Form?

 WPForms makes it easy to accept files from your website visitors.
 All you need to do is add the File Upload field to your form with just a single click.
 Or you can even drag and drop the field to your desired location.